 Dave Ramsey‘s envelope budgeting approach is a terrific life hack for saving money quickly.
 This entails withdrawing your monthly paycheck in physical cash (yes, all of it!) from the bank at the start of each month and dividing it into different envelopes.

 Each of these envelopes should correspond to one of your financial objectives.
-As a result, you’ll have envelopes for set costs (such as rent and energy bills) and envelopes for variable costs (e.g., clothes shopping, eating out, groceries).
+As a result, you’ll have envelopes for set costs (such as rent and energy bills) and envelopes for variable costs (e.g., clothes shopping, eating out, and groceries).

 You’ll stay inside a specified budget for each spending type if you pay for everything with a fixed quantity of physical cash.